botmagician/HikVisionAliceToolkit/README.md

 # HikVisionAliceToolkit
-A tookkit based on PoC of HikVision
+A toolkit based on PoC of HikVision